Highly soluble and absorbable magnesium complex

 What is Bio-Magnesium?

 Bio-Magnesium is a complex of three different magnesium salts.
 Each tablet provides you with 200 mg of pure magnesium.
-The tablet contains a mixture of organically and inorganically bound magnesium contained in a matrix that causes the tablet to dissolve completely within a few minutes - even in people with a low stomach acid content - where the magnesium content will be changed to a absorbable ion form providing a high absorption.
-Bio-Magnesium need not necessarily to be consumed with a meal.
+The tablet contains a mixture of organically and inorganically bound magnesium contained in a matrix that enables the tablet to dissolve completely within minutes - even in the digestive systems of people with low stomach acid.

 What is magnesium?

-Magnesium is a essential mineral and a vital alkaline-forming element.
+Magnesium is an essential mineral and a vital alkaline-forming element.
 Also, it is the fourth most abundant mineral in the human body which says something about its importance.
-Magnesium is present in all cells, with 98% of the mineral being inside the actual cell.
+Magnesium is present in all our cells, with 98% of the mineral being inside the actual cell and only two percent outside the cell.
 An adult contains approximately 24 grams of magnesium.
 About 25% is found in muscle tissue and about 60% is in our bones together with other minerals like calcium and phosphorus.

 Magnesium has several important roles in the body.
-It supports more than 300 different enzymatic processes.
-The following may help to elucidate magnesium’s importance.
-Magnesium contributes to:
+It supports more than 300 different enzyme processes that are important for things such as:

 Increased focus on magnesium

-Science has become increasingly interested in magnesium because of the mineral’s widespread influence on so many different body functions.
-At the same time, the need for extra magnesium is seen among coffee drinkers and elite athletes because excessive coffee consumption and heavy perspiration is known to deplete the body’s magnesium stores.
+Science has become increasingly interested in magnesium because of the mineral’s widespread role in so many different body functions.
+Certain factors can increase the need for magnesium.
+Excessive intake of coffee and alcohol is known to deplete magneisum levels in the body, and elite athletes also need extra magnesium because heavy sweating depletes the body's magnesium stores.

-Magnesium is found in different foods.
-Some of the good sources are:
+Magnesium is found in different foods with some of the best sources being:

-There is some magnesium in water, but the content is very diverse and covers only a limited part of our needs.
+There is even some magnesium in water, but the content varies and is only able to cover a limited part of our needs.
 Especially bottled water may contain only very small amounts of magnesium.

-If the diet contains very little protein (less than 30 g per day) the body’s magnesium absorption is reduced.
-In a situation where the body has too little magnesium it will attempt to maintain a normal magnesium concentration in blood by releasing magnesium that is bound in bone tissue (just like it does with calcium).
-Because of this intricate mechanism, measuring blood levels of magnesium is not necessarily a useful way to determine if a person needs to increase his or her magnesium intake.
+Low dietary intake of protein (less than 30 g per day) reduces the body’s magnesium absorption.
+In situations where the body lacks magnesium, it attempts to maintain a normal magnesium concentration in the blood by releasing magnesium that is bound in bone tissue (it does the same with calcium).
+Because of this rather intricate mechanism, measuring blood levels of magnesium is not necessarily a useful way to determine if a person needs more magnesium.

-Our kidneys excrete magnesium in the urine if the body gets more magnesium than it needs.
-This reduces the risk of overdosing.
-When the body's need for magnesium is saturated, further intake of magnesium will just lead to loose bowels, which also protects against overdosing.
-Magnesium intake in extremely high doses (10 times the normal dosage or more) may cause diarrhea, nausea and other types of discomfort.
+Our kidneys excrete magnesium in the urine if we get more magnesium than our body needs.
+This mechanism conveniently reduces the risk of getting too much.
+Once the body's magnesium requirement is met, additional intake of magnesium will result in loose bowels.
+This is another protective mechanism against overdosing.
+Magnesium intake in extremely high doses (10 times the normal dosage or more) may cause diarrhea, nausea, and other types of discomfort.

-Persons with renal impairment should not take supplements of magnesium unless it is recommended by a physician.
+Individuals with renal impairment should not take supplements of magnesium unless advised by a physician.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of magnesium and has permitted the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind magnesium and has acknowledged the following claims:

 - Contributes to the maintenance of normal bones and teeth